-The compound quantities
+The Compound Quantities

-In the coming lines, only the key compound quantities in each discipline will be listed.
-Other ‘’secondary’’ quantities will come throughout the textbook within the corresponding section related to the unit in study.
+In what follows, only the key compound quantities in each discipline will be listed.
+Other ‘’secondary’’ quantities will come throughout the textbook within the corresponding section related to the unit being studied.

 Mechanics

-Force. ‘’push’’ or ‘’pull’’ action applied on a body by its surrounding, either by direct contact or at a distance.
-Its unit is Newton (N=kg⋅ m⋅ s-2).
+Force.
+The ‘’push’’ or ‘’pull’’ action applied on a body by its surroundings, either by direct contact or at a distance.
+Its unit is the “newton” (N=kg⋅ m⋅ s-2).
 (Hibbeler, 2010)

 Moment.
-Ability of a couple of forces to produce rotation, or a single force to rotate about a fixed axis.
-Its unit is Newton⋅ meter (N⋅ m=kg⋅ m2⋅ s-2).
+The ability of a couple of forces to produce rotation or a single force to rotate about a fixed axis.
+Its unit is the “newton-meter” (N⋅ m=kg⋅ m2⋅ s-2).
 (Hibbeler, 2010)

 Displacement.
-Instantaneous position of a body on a trajectory measured from a reference.
-Its unit is meter (m) for a linear displacement and radian (rad) for an angular displacement.
+The instantaneous position of a body on a trajectory measured from a reference.
+Its unit is “meter” (m) for linear displacement and “radian” (rad) for angular displacement.
 (Hibbeler, 2016)

 Velocity.
-Rate of change of the displacement per unit time.
-Its unit is meter per second (m⋅s-1) for a linear velocity and radian per second (rad⋅s-1) for an angular velocity.
+The rate of change of the displacement per unit time.
+Its unit is “meters per second” (m⋅s-1) for a linear velocity and “radian per second” (rad⋅s-1) for an angular velocity.
 (Hibbeler, 2016)

 Acceleration.
-Rate of change of the velocity per unit time.
-Its unit is meter per second square (m⋅s-2) for a linear acceleration and radian per second square (rad⋅s-2) for an angular acceleration.
+The rate of change of the velocity per unit time.
+Its unit is “meters per second squared” (m⋅s-2) for a linear acceleration and “radian per second squared” (rad⋅s-2) for an angular acceleration.
 (Hibbeler, 2016)

 Gravity.
-Acceleration by which the earth attracts a body in free fall.
+The acceleration by which the earth attracts a body in free fall.
 It has a constant value g = 9.81 m/s2.
 This value changes when the gravity field changes, i.e., when the reference planet changes.
 (Hibbeler, 2010)

 Weight.
-Attractive force applied by the gravity field on a body.
-It is equal to the product of its mass by the gravity acceleration (i.e., W = m⋅ g).
-Its unit is Newton.
+The attractive force applied by the gravity field on a body.
+It is equal to the product of the body’s mass by the gravity acceleration (i.e., W = m⋅ g).
+Its unit is the newton.
 (N=kg⋅ m⋅ s-2).
 (Hibbeler, 2010)

 Mass moment of inertia.
-Resistance of a rigid body against change of angular acceleration.
-Its unit is kilogram⋅ meter square (kg⋅ m2), (Hibbeler, 2016)
+The resistance of a rigid body against a change of angular acceleration.
+Its unit is “kilogram⋅ meter squared” (kg⋅ m2), (Hibbeler, 2016)

 Area.
-Planar region occupied by a substance.
-Its unit is meter square (m2).
+The planar region occupied by a substance.
+Its unit is “meter squared” (m2).
 (Knight, 2016)

 Volume.
-Space occupied by a substance.
-Its unit is meter cube (m3).
+The space occupied by a substance.
+Its unit is “meter cubed” (m3).
 (Knight, 2016)

 Pressure.
-Force applied by a body per unit area of contact surrounding.
-Its unit is Pascal (Pa=kg⋅ m-1⋅ s-2).
+The force applied by a body per unit area of contact.
+Its unit is the “pascal” (Pa=kg⋅ m-1⋅ s-2).
 (Knight, 2016)

 Density.
-Mass of a unit volume of a substance.
-It is an intrinsic property to each material.
-The inverse of the density is termed specific volume.
-The unit of the density is kilogram per meter cube (kg⋅m-3).
+The mass of a unit volume of a substance.
+It is an intrinsic property of each material.
+The inverse of the density is called “specific volume”.
+The unit of density is “kilograms per meter cubed” (kg⋅m-3).
 (Knight, 2016)

 Stiffness.
-Resistance of an elastic body against length change.
-Its unit is Newton per meter (N/m = kg⋅ s-2).
+The resistance of an elastic body against length change.
+Its unit is “newtons per meter” (N/m = kg⋅ s-2).
 (Hibbeler, 2010)

 Viscosity.
-Resistance of a fluid against flow.
-Its unit is Poiseuille or Pascal⋅ second (Pa=kg⋅ m-1⋅ s-1).
+The resistance of a fluid against flow.
+Its unit is “poiseuille or pascal⋅ second” (Pa=kg⋅ m-1⋅ s-1).
 (Knight, 2016)

 Stress.
-Distribution of an internal force over the internal area of a body; it could be either normal to the area or tangential within the area.
-Its unit is Pascal (Pa=kg⋅ m-1⋅ s-2).
+The distribution of an internal force over the internal area of a body; it can be either normal to the area or tangential within the area.
+Its unit is “pascal” (Pa=kg⋅ m-1⋅ s-2).
 (Hibbeler, 2011)

 Strain.
-Relative change in dimension of a loaded body with respect to its original dimension.
-This quantity is dimensionless.
+The relative change in dimension of a loaded body with respect to its original dimension.
+This quantity is “dimensionless”.
 (Hibbeler, 2011)

 Modulus of Elasticity.
-Resistance of a body to strain once subjected to a certain stress level.
-It is an intrinsic property to each material.
-Its unit is Pascal (Pa=kg⋅ m-1⋅ s-2).
+The resistance of a body to strain once subjected to a certain stress level.
+It is an intrinsic property of each material.
+Its unit is “pascal” (Pa=kg⋅ m-1⋅ s-2).
 (Hibbeler, 2011)

 Thermodynamics

 Energy.
-Capacity of a body to develop a work in any form.
-It could be electrical, mechanical, thermal, magnetic, …Its unit is Joule (N⋅ m=kg⋅ m2⋅ s-2).
+The capacity of a body to develop work in any form.
+Examples include electrical, mechanical, thermal, and magnetic.
+Its unit is the “joule” (N⋅ m=kg⋅ m2⋅ s-2).
 (Moran, 2018)